activist-org/activist/README.md

 ## Votes [`⇧`](#contents)

-Another forthcoming feature, the Votes section would allow events to be made in relation to elections and legislation.
+Another forthcoming feature, the votes section would allow events to be made in relation to elections and legislation.
 Generally the idea is that [Wikidata](https://wikidata.org) would be used as a source for votes in the various regions in which activists operate.

 <a id="supported-by"></a>